harshitagrwl1608/cybersec-portfolio/writeups/john_the_Ripper.md

 - **Repeated authentication failures against a hash/credential store** —
-  the network-facing equivalent of an offline John attack is an online brute-force, which is exactly what account lockout policies and SIEM brute-force detection rules are designed to catch (ties back to the A07 Authentication Failures notes elsewhere in this repo).
+  the network-facing equivalent of an offline John attack is an online brute-force, which is exactly what account lockout policies and SIEM brute-force detection rules are designed to catch (ties back to the A07).
 - **Presence of tools like John, hashcat, mimikatz, or converted hash files (`*.john`, `ntds.dit` dumps)** on an endpoint is a strong post-compromise indicator worth alerting on in an EDR/SIEM rule — these